bcgit/bc-java/README.md

 **Note**: this source tree is not the FIPS version of the APIs - if you are interested in our FIPS version please contact us directly at  [office@bouncycastle.org](mailto:office@bouncycastle.org).

+## Building overview

+This project can now be built and tested with JDK21.

+If the build script detects BC_JDK8, BC_JDK11, BC_JDK17 it will add to the usual test task a dependency on test tasks that specifically use the JVMs addressed by those environmental variables.

+We support testing on specific JVMs as it is the only way to be certain the library is compatible.

 ## Environmental Variables

-Before invoking gradlew you need to ensure the following environmental variables are defined and point to valid JAVA_HOMEs for each JVM version:
+The following environmental variables can optionally point to the JAVA_HOME for each JVM version.

 ```
 export BC_JDK8=/path/to/java8
 export BC_JDK11=/path/to/java11
 export BC_JDK17=/path/to/java17
-export BC_JDK21=/path/to/java21
 ```

 ## Building